 The proposed development must be able to be developed without unacceptable impact on adjacent houses or flats.
 Considerations will include an assessment of the proximity between existing and proposed residential buildings, the relationship between windows within adjacent buildings (see window intervisibilty guidance), the impact on daylight in adjacent houses or flats and the impact of shadow and disturbance on areas of existing private garden ground.
 Proposals will only be supported where the resultant impact is considered to be comparable to or better than established levels of amenity evident in the immediate locality.

 • Compatibility with established development.
-Provide buildings and gardens comparable with and complementary to those in the immediate locality.
+The proposed development must be able to provide buildings and gardens comparable with and complementary to those in the immediate locality.

 Applications in conservation areas